 Temperature & Humidity

-Pilea glauca is often grown as a houseplant, so it’s very forgiving in terms of temperature and humidity.
-However, it is still a tropical plant and so it’ll really thrive in a hot and humid environment.
+Pilea glauca is often grown as a houseplant, so it’s very forgiving in terms of temperature.

 Varieties & Similar Plants